gsoft-inc/wl-hopper/packages/icons/docs/Icon.md

 # Icon

 An icon component allow you to render a custom icon.
-Thi

 Hopper provides multiple ways to use icons in your project:
 - Using the [Workleap icon library](https://hopper.workleap.design/icons)